 Eligibility under CHG extends to conventional central heating boilers and wet heating systems.
+Electric heating (storage heaters or underfloor) systems area also eligible.
 Stoves which are connected to the wet heating systems are also eligible.
 Other funding schemes are available for renewable heat sources, and therefore these types of appliance are not eligible for CHG funding.

-Applicants intending to install these types of appliance should refer to the Energy Saving Trust website.
+Applicants intending to install these types of appliance should refer to the Home Energy Scotland Funding